alejandrojuria/tightbinder/tests/README.txt

 To run the tests, it is necessary to have the library installed ('$ pip install .' from the root of the project) and also have 'pytest' installed.
-It can be installed with '$ pip install pytest'.
+This dependency can be installed with '$ pip install .[tests]'.
 Then, the tests can be run with '$ pytest' from the root folder.